Akamai Technologies (AKAM) Outpaces Stock Market Gains: What You Should Know

-Prior to today's trading, shares of the cloud services provider had gained 1.05% over the past month.
-This has lagged the Computer and Technology sector's gain of 2.78% and the S&P 500's gain of 2.65% in that time.
+Coming into today, shares of the cloud services provider had gained 4.23% in the past month.
+In that same time, the Computer and Technology sector gained 2.6%, while the S&P 500 gained 3.98%.

-Akamai Technologies will be looking to display strength as it nears its next earnings release.
-The company is expected to report EPS of $1.41, up 4.44% from the prior-year quarter.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $931.62 million, up 3.13% from the year-ago period.
+Investors will be hoping for strength from Akamai Technologies as it approaches its next earnings release, which is expected to be August 8, 2023.
+On that day, Akamai Technologies is projected to report earnings of $1.41 per share, which would represent year-over-year growth of 4.44%.
+Our most recent consensus estimate is calling for quarterly revenue of $931.62 million, up 3.13% from the year-ago period.

 AKAM's full-year Zacks Consensus Estimates are calling for earnings of $5.77 per share and revenue of $3.76 billion.
 These results would represent year-over-year changes of +7.45% and +4.08%, respectively.

-Investors should also note any recent changes to analyst estimates for Akamai Technologies.
+Any recent changes to analyst estimates for Akamai Technologies should also be noted by investors.
 These recent revisions tend to reflect the evolving nature of short-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-Akamai Technologies is currently sporting a Zacks Rank of #2 (Buy).
+Over the past month, the Zacks Consensus EPS estimate has moved 0.05% higher.
+Akamai Technologies currently has a Zacks Rank of #3 (Hold).

-Digging into valuation, Akamai Technologies currently has a Forward P/E ratio of 16.04.
-Its industry sports an average Forward P/E of 31, so we one might conclude that Akamai Technologies is trading at a discount comparatively.
+In terms of valuation, Akamai Technologies is currently trading at a Forward P/E ratio of 16.02.
+Its industry sports an average Forward P/E of 31.11, so we one might conclude that Akamai Technologies is trading at a discount comparatively.

-Meanwhile, AKAM's PEG ratio is currently 1.6.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Internet - Services was holding an average PEG ratio of 1.91 at yesterday's closing price.
+We can also see that AKAM currently has a PEG ratio of 2.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+The Internet - Services was holding an average PEG ratio of 2.41 at yesterday's closing price.

 The Internet - Services industry is part of the Computer and Technology sector.
-This group has a Zacks Industry Rank of 81, putting it in the top 33% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 73, which puts it in the top 29% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report